Frequently asked

 Why is my profile only showing as 40%?
 And showing as incomplete?

 When you enter your dashboard for the first time, you will see your profile as having a completion level of 40%.
-The happens when there is outstanding information required to enable you to utilise CU Health services.
+This happens when there is outstanding information required to enable you to utilise CU Health services.

 I want to go to the pharmacy myself, can I take the CU Health script directly?